apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 field, basic information about the message, standard initializers, and serialization and deserialization methods.

-Here is a simple proto3 syntax input file to motivate the example below:
+Here is a simple proto3 input file to motivate the example below:

 ```protobuf
 syntax = "proto3";